Running at the ring: Carpet knights

-James VI and I competed with his brother-in-law Christian IV of Denmark at running at the ring in August 1606.
-Prince Henry competed at running at the ring with foreign visitors and diplomats including Louis Frederick, Duke of Württemberg-Montbéliard in April and May 1610.
-On Monday 15 February 1613, after the wedding of Princess Elizabeth and Frederick V of the Palatinate there was a tournament of tilting and running at the ring at Whitehall.
-Anne of Denmark, Elizabeth, and aristocratic women watched from the Banqueting House.
-King James rode first.
-Prince Charles did particularly well.
-The performances of expert riders were appreciated for taking the ring with "much strangeness".

 Philip Massinger in his play The Maid of Honour wrote of "carpet knights" who "thought to charge, through dust and blood, an armed foe, Was but like graceful running at the ring".
 William Cavendish, 1st Duke of Newcastle built a magnificent riding school and stable at Bolsover Castle.
 As a young man he had frequently taken part in equestrian sports and running at the ring at the royal court.

-Spanish Match
+Spanish match

 The Spanish word for running at the ring was sortija.
-There were tournaments including running at ring in Madrid in 1623 when Prince Charles visited in pursuit of his Spanish Match.
+There were tournaments including running at ring in Madrid in 1623 when Prince Charles visited in pursuit of his Spanish match.
 News from Spain was brought to the English court at Theobalds by Richard Graham, Master of Horse.
 After his Royal Entry to Madrid, Charles and the Marquess of Buckingham were invited to view the course from a high window with Philip III of Spain and his sister.
 When they went down to take part themselves, Charles saw the Infanta Maria Anna of Spain for the second time, watching his run from the same window.
 He "took away" the ring, and was the only successful rider that day.
-The early biographer of James VI and I, Arthur Wilson, includes brief version the same story.
+The early biographer of James VI and I, Arthur Wilson, includes a brief version of the same story.

+American tradition

+The American adoption of the ring tournament is not well documented.
+One of the few known instances of colonial-era jousting was organized by John André as part of the 1778 Mischianza held in Philadelphia to honor the British Commander-in-Chief William Howe.
+By the mid-19th century, however, jousting was well known in the South with New York Tribune editor Horace Greeley quipping in 1870 that, "the tournament is a natural institution of the South as much as base-ball is of the North or cricket of England".
+This popularity of jousting in the South is sometimes connected to the popularity of Walter Scott's novel Ivanhoe, which was widely read in the American South.

+The first recorded tournament in American happened in 1840, 20 years after Ivanhoe's publication, at the Fauquier White Sulphur Springs resort.
+The inspiration for this tournament, which advertised tilting at the rings as part of the year's new entertainment, was the 1839 Eglinton Tournament, which in turn was inspired by Ivanhoe.
+The Fauquier tournament was held annually until 1860 and similar jousts spread across the South during that time.

+The enthusiasm has been described as a "mania for spearing rings" which "spread rapidly across the antebellum South".
+Mark Twain wrote of a "Sir Walter disease".
+After the American Civil War, ring tournaments continued to find favour, including among freedmen.